5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Ivy_Bridge-Ventura.md

 ### Config Edits
 Listed below, you find the required modifications to prepare your config.plist and EFI folder for installing macOS Monterey or newer on Ivy Bridge systems.
 If this is over your head, there's an [accompanying plist](https://github.com/5T33Z0/OC-Little-Translated/blob/main/14_OCLP_Wintel/plist/Ivy_Bridge_OCLP_Wintel_Patches.plist) that contains the necessary settings that you can use for cross-referencing.

+:bulb: If your system (or components thereof) doen't work afterwards, please refer to OCLP's [patch documentation](https://github.com/dortania/OpenCore-Legacy-Patcher/blob/main/docs/PATCHEXPLAIN.md) and see if need additional settings or kexts.

 Config Section | Action | Description
 ---------------|------- | ---------
  **`ACPI/Add`** | Disable/Delete **`SSDT-PLUG`** or **`SSDT-XCPM`** if present. | We don't want the system to use XCPM on Ivy Bridge CPUs!